Serving the Hobby since 1994!

 more info

-1931 Bugatti T.50 (1/24) (fs) Landini 16000 DT Farm Tractor (1/24) (fs)
+Landini 16000 DT Farm Tractor (1/24) (fs) Goods Trailer

 Landini was founded in Emilia-Romagna in 1884 and is one of the oldest and most successful Italian tractor manufacturers, which became the largest tractor manufacturer in Italy in the 1930s.
 The LANDINI 16000 DT was manufactured in 1986 in the Massey Ferguson factory in Beauvais (France).
 It was almost identical to the MF 2785 and had all the features, in particular the turbo engine equipped with an air-water heat exchanger.
 A single large door on the left gave access to a comfortable cabin.
+A transport trailer is used in many sectors.
+The robust construction makes it irreplaceable for transporting garden tools, building materials, furniture and other items.
+Hobby gardeners, do-it-yourselfers, tradesmen, farmers and many other sectors always have something to transport, whether it‘s timber, paving stones, hedge or lawn cuttings, tools or machinery.
+The trailer can be towed by most cars, small transporters and tractors, making it ideal for everyday use.
+The load can be secured with ropes or straps using the lashing hooks on the sides.
+Matching side walls and a tailgate turn the trailer into a reliable helper in no time at all.
+For transporting bicycles, motorbikes and scooters, ramps and bike racks as well as a cable winch make loading easy.

 (Your shopping cart is empty)